aniruddha76/sudosync/README.md

 If you like this project, consider giving it a ⭐ and open issues if you find bugs or have suggestions.

+## Trademark Notice

+"SudoSync", the SudoSync logo, and associated branding are not licensed under the MIT License.
+See [TRADEMARKS.md](TRADEMARKS.md) for details.